 Solihull Osteopathic Practice started in 2006, originally as Jeremy James & Associates, before evolving into the current Solihull Osteopathic Practice.
-The practice’s team of osteopaths include Jeremy James and Stephanie Lees who are committed to help relieve pain and improve the quality of life for their patients.
+The practice’s team of osteopaths include Jeremy James, Stephanie Lees, Joe Marshall and Francesco Capua who are committed to help relieve pain and improve the quality of life for their patients.

 At Solihull Osteopathic Practice we aim to offer quality, professional and dedicated support to address individual concerns to help people achieve optimal health.
 Using a range of osteopathic techniques and a holistic approach to wellbeing, we strive to provide the best suited treatment for each patient’s needs and offer advice in a friendly and safe environment.
 As a member of the Institute of Osteopathy and registered members of the General Osteopathic Council, our professional, skilled osteopaths show a continual commitment towards advancing their knowledge in the field and improving patient experiences.

 We consistently strive to improve on our excellent standards of osteopathic care.
 We work together as a team to create an environment of trust throughout the entire patient experience.
 We are passionate about our work and enable our patients to have a positive experience of working towards recovery.

 I’m a Solihull native, born here and attended Dorridge Junior and Tudor Grange Schools.